Free tests. Personality disorder, mental disorder: Ammon structural test How does it manifest itself?

 This test demonstrated good reproducibility and reliability of results in different groups of subjects.

-The SPQ test can be used both to confirm the diagnosis of schizotypal disorder and to screen healthy people at risk.
+The SPQ test can be used both to confirm the diagnosis of schizotypal disorder and for screening healthy people at risk.
 This is a fairly reliable and psychologically comfortable way to identify the presence of a disorder at its first symptoms.

-The test is also convenient for dynamic monitoring in order to detect aggravation or relief of symptoms.
-Test questions can be used by patients for self-control - far from always patients perceive their condition as pathological and make appropriate complaints, but with the help of a test they can be easily identified.
+The test is also convenient for dynamic monitoring to identify worsening or alleviating symptoms.
+The test questions can be used by patients for self-control - patients do not always perceive their condition as pathological and make corresponding complaints, but with the help of the test they can be easily identified.

 CATEGORIES